apache/nuttx/configs/sim/README.txt

      may not even be usable in all of those environments without some "tweaking" See discussion below under the nx11 configuration).

+     For examples, it expects to be able to include X11/Xlib.h.
+That currently fails on my Linux box.

 nx

   Configures to use apps/examples/nx.